lmikulin/Cassmo_Website_and_Wiki/README.md

 "Because every good game needs a wiki!"

 This website will grow with the game, and will house information, documentation and perhaps a wiki.

+- It uses the [Bootstrap](http://getbootstrap.com/) Framework

+- Features a Clean, Minimalistic design that looks good, and provide plenty of information.